SuperOfficeDocs/superoffice-docs/docs/api/search/selection/services/get-selection-members-services.md

 We can select contact and persons through the selection interface in NetServer.
 Each selection returns members that match the selection criteria.
 For a static selection, these members are stored in the `selectionmember` table.
 Each selection is recorded in the `selection` table.

-The following examples shows how to use the `ArchiveAgent` to retrieve members of a static selection whose `selectionId` is 58.
+The following examples show how to use the `ArchiveAgent` to retrieve members of a static selection whose `selectionId` is 58.
 The `ContactSelection` is used as the provider for selection members.

 The selection member list is a list of contact and person IDs.
 The archive expands the contact and person information without the client needing to know how the expansion is happening.